meteor/meteor/content/ui-ux.md

 ### Smart Components

-Of course sometimes you do need to access the global data sources to feed data into your application.
-We call components that need to access data "smart".
-Such components typically the following things
+While most of the components in your app should be pure and reusable, they need to get their data passed in from somewhere.
+This is where "smart" components come in.
+Such components typically the following things:

  1. Subscribe to data, using subscriptions.
  2. Fetch data from those subscriptions.